samvera/hyrax/README.md

 ## Start background workers

 Sufia uses a queuing system named Resque to manage long-running or slow processes.
-Resque relies on the [redis](http://redis.io/) key-value store, so [redis](http://redis.io/) must be installed *and running* on your system in order for background workers to pick up jobs.
+Resque relies on the [Redis](http://redis.io/) key-value store, so [Redis](http://redis.io/) must be installed *and running* on your system in order for background workers to pick up jobs.

-Unless redis has already been started, you will want to start it up.
+Unless Redis has already been started, you will want to start it up.
 You can do this either by calling the `redis-server` command, or if you're on certain Linuxes, you can do this via `sudo service redis-server start`.

-Next you will need to spawn Resque's workers.
+Next you will need to start up the Resque workers provided by Sufia.
 The following command will run until you stop it, so you may want to do this in a dedicated terminal.

 ```
-QUEUE=* rake environment resque:work
+RUN_AT_EXIT_HOOKS=true TERM_CHILD=1 QUEUE=* rake environment resque:work
 ```

 Or, if you prefer (e.g., in production-like environments), you may want to set up a `config/resque-pool.yml` -- [here is a simple example](https://github.com/projecthydra-labs/sufia-core/blob/master/sufia-models/lib/generators/sufia/models/templates/config/resque-pool.yml) -- and run resque-pool which will manage your background workers in a dedicated process.

 ```
-RUN_AT_EXIT_HOOKS=true bundle exec resque-pool --daemon --environment development start --term-graceful-wait
+RUN_AT_EXIT_HOOKS=true TERM_CHILD=1 bundle exec resque-pool --daemon --environment development start
 ```

+Occasionally, Resque may not give background jobs a chance to clean up temporary files.
+The `RUN_AT_EXIT_HOOKS` variable allows Resque to do so.
+The `TERM_CHILD` variable allows workers to terminate gracefully rather than interrupting currently running workers.
+For more information on the signals that Resque responds to, see the [resque-pool documentation](https://github.com/nevans/resque-pool#signals).

 See https://github.com/defunkt/resque for more options.
-If you do wind up using resque-pool, you might also be interested in a shell script to help manage it.
-[Here is an example](https://github.com/psu-stewardship/scholarsphere/blob/develop/script/restart_resque.sh) which you can adapt for your needs.
+If you use resque-pool, you may also be interested in a shell script to help manage it.
+[Here is an example](https://github.com/psu-stewardship/scholarsphere/blob/develop/script/restart_resque.sh) which you can adapt for your own needs.

-Due to a bug in the way that Resque terminates its job, it sometimes will not give ImageMagick or other libraries a chance to clean up temporary files.
-RUN_AT_EXIT_HOOKS=true allows them to do so.
-As an alternative you can run your ownjobs to clean out temporary working directories.

---term-graceful-wait allows workers to terminate cleanly.
-For more information in TERM and other signals that resque responds to, see the [Resque documentation](https://github.com/nevans/resque-pool#signals).

-## View resque jobs
+## Monitor background workers

 Edit config/initializers/resque_admin.rb so that ResqueAdmin#matches? returns a true value for the user/s who should be able to access this page.
 One fast way to do this is to return current_user.admin? and add an admin? method to your user model which checks for specific emails.